 - 9:00 am Saturday, July 19th, 2014 by Jim Galloway

 To understand Thomas Jefferson and his lifelong suspicion of all things British, biographer Jon Meacham writes, you have to stop thinking of the American Revolution as the brief episode that began July 4, 1776, and ended with the Battle of Yorktown five years later.

-Shaking off the English was a five-decade effort, Meacham argues, that began in 1764 and didn’t end until Andy Jackson settled their hash once and for all in the Battle of New Orleans in 1812.
+Shaking off the English was a five-decade effort, Meacham argues, that began in 1764 and didn’t end until Andy Jackson settled their hash once and for all in New Orleans, ending the War of 1812.

 Political movements, in other words, are like paper towels.
 They don’t always tear along the dotted lines.
 In fact, they seldom do.

 - 11:54 am Friday, July 18th, 2014 by Greg Bluestein